 OpenMPE was the user group that survived beyond HP’s change of heart about the 3000.
 Much of the protection for the server during HP’s interminable slide away from the 3000 came from OpenMPE’s efforts.
 In 2005 the group took its solo step as the last surviving 3000 user group, gathering in the HP facility’s Maple Room.
 The location was notable for hosting many HP meetings with its 3000 customers and MPE partners.

 Advocacy mounted by customers to make a vendor change its plans is a legacy system tradition.
 Only the Connect user group remains from a field of a half-dozen national and international groups.
-Without advocacy, though, HP’s source code for the HP 3000’s OS might be locked away forever.
+OpenMPE can stand on its achievements with pride.
+Without the advocacy, HP’s MPE/iX source code might still be a mystery.